mischasan/sse2/README.md

 ssebmx     - bit-matrix transpose, where [rows,cols] are both multiples of 8.

-ssebndm    - BNDM equivalent to "strstr", that really rocks for patterns 65-128 bytes long, using SSE2 bit ops.
+ssebndm    - BNDM equivalent to "memmem", that really rocks for patterns 65-128 bytes long, using SSE2 bit ops.

 ssecmp     - SSE2 equivalent to "strcmp".
 This shows how to handle boundary conditions when XMM inputs
              have different (odd) alignments across 16-byte boundaries.